MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 There are different ways to create an Azure key vault.
 For example, you can use the Azure portal, Azure CLI, and more.

-The easiest way is to use the Azure portal.
+- The easiest way is to use the Azure portal.
 For instructions, see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal).

+    After you create the key vault, add the secrets.

-For using other methods, see [Azure Key Vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).
+- For using other methods, see [Azure Key Vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).

 ## Register a key vault reader application in Azure AD